Poverty Measures

 [1] Dollar amounts presented in the resource model represent benefit values for the given year.
 For all tax calculations, including income tax and tax credits, we utilize figures from the previous tax year, under the assumption that one would pay income tax and receive appropriate tax credits for the current year.
 Any amount that is received as a lump sum amount (e.g., tax refunds) is divided by the monthly amount to show the total monthly resources, in line with previous iterations of the CalWORKs Annual Summary.

-With the expiration of pandemic supports, very low-income families fall back below the SPM threshold: In 2021, CalWORKs families that received state and federal pandemic assistance were lifted above the (higher) SPM poverty threshold.
-Once those pandemic supports were lifted in 2022, however, the lowest-income families fell back below the SPM poverty line.
+With the expiration of pandemic supports, very low-income families have experienced a decline in resources, with their overall income and resources falling below the SPM threshold: n 2021, CalWORKs families that received state and federal pandemic assistance were lifted above the (higher) SPM poverty threshold.
+Once those pandemic supports were lifted in 2022, however, the lowest-income families experienced a decline in supports, and were no longer above the SPM poverty line.
 Specifically, all families of three making $800 or less fell below the poverty line after pandemic assistance expired.

 Despite the combined effects of these programs, almost half of CalWORKs assistance units fall below the SPM poverty threshold: With the expiration of remaining pandemic-era benefits and expansions in 2023, almost all CalWORKs family configurations with no earned income fell back below the SPM poverty level.
 About 46% of assistance units receiving CalWORKs cash assistance have no earnings.
 This means that at least half of CalWORKs families still remain below the SPM threshold of poverty regardless of their household composition, exemption status, and geographic region.